 Construction companies are using the model widely to measure social and economic value.
 Public sector organisations, such as TFL, are incorporating LM3 as a standard measure of added value.

 Since The Money Trail was first published, the LM3 model has continued to be developed and refined.
-NEF Consulting now offers training on LM3 for local authorities and suppliers to the public sector.
-See our training pages.
+NEF Consulting now offers a briefing on Measuring Local Economic Impact including the use of LM3.

 For more information see our training pages.